Applezang1/bbb-permeability-model/Deep Learning Information/Deep Learning Notes/loss_functions.md

 2) Then, the maximum likelihood criterion is used to compute the parameter that causes the output to most resemble the defined output distribution

+3) To simplify the maximum likelihood criterion and make calculations easier, take the logarithm of the maximum likelihood criterion (now called log-likelihood criterion)

+4) The log-likelihood criterion is multiplied by the negative one to create the negative log-likelihood criterion, which forms the loss function.
+The negative log-likelihood criterion finds the parameter that minimizes the divergence from the predicted probability distribution to the actual probability distribution

-<ins>Assumptions</ins>: By using the maximum likelihood criterion, we are assuming that
+<ins>Note</ins>: By using the maximum likelihood criterion, we are assuming that

 - The data is identically distributed (each data point is computed using the same probability function)

 - The data is independent (one data point doesn’t influence another)

 - Conclusion: This is why we’re able to multiply the probability distributions of different input values of the same parameter (same probability function)

-3) To simplify the maximum likelihood criterion and make calculations easier, take the logarithm of the maximum likelihood criterion (now called log-likelihood criterion)

-4) The log-likelihood criterion is multiplied by the negative one to create the negative log-likelihood criterion, which forms the loss function.
-The negative log-likelihood criterion finds the parameter that minimizes the divergence from the predicted probability distribution to the actual probability distribution

 ## Different Loss Functions
 ### Univariate Regression